Recycle and dispose of hazardous household products

 Unsure if a product is hazardous?
 See our tips to spot common hazardous household products.

-List of recycling and disposal programs
+Recycling and disposal programs

 Here is our guide to products you can recycle, where to take them, and where you can take other recyclables or hazardous household products.
+Most are free, with some exceptions.
+Call your local disposal site to see their restrictions or fees.

-Product Where to take it?
+Product Where to take it

 Electronics